 Plastic mulch, virtually unknown just a little while ago, is coming into its own.
 These days, many farms and backyard gardens use “plasticulture” to modify microclimates and improve crop quality.
 In fact, the benefits of using plastic mulch are numerous.
 It warms the soil, minimizes evaporation, limits leaching of nutrients from the soil, and results in more and better crops that are ready to harvest earlier.

 You may have seen the rolls of black plastic mulch available at garden stores.
-But if you look around, you’ll also find mulch in different colors in commerce, from yellow to green to red.
+If you look around though, you’ll also find mulch in different colors in commerce, from yellow to green to red.
 Colored plastic mulch is not intended to be ornamental.
 Each of the different mulch colors is said to work well in a particular circumstance or with a particular crop.
 You pick your mulch colors to match your garden needs.

 Colors of Mulch and Benefits